MediaInteractionLab/knittingutils/README.md

 ### knitSequence.js

 [knitSequence.js](./lib/knitSequence.js) is a convenience script making use of ```knitOutWrapper.js```.
 The idea is to construct a knitting program by providing knit commands on a base of either courses for each yarn, without having to worry much about current carrier positions and directions.
-Cast-on and cast-off is automatically taken care of, as well as off-knit yarn fixations when a yarn is first used.
+Cast-on and cast-off/linking is automatically taken care of, as well as off-knit yarn fixations (right hand side of the knit) when a yarn is first used.

 First, a ```KnitSequence``` object must be created and used yarns need to be specified, e.g.